Leejoneske/Tg-Star-Store/README.md

 ---

-**StarStore** - Professional Telegram Stars trading platform built on blockchain technology.
+**StarStore** - A Telegram platform for stars—buy and sell stars with ease https://t.me/TgStarStore_bot